What We Fund

 Capacity-Building Grants

-To strengthen not-for-profit agencies and institutions and provide for more efficient use of community resources, promote coordination, cooperation and sharing among organizations while reducing the duplication of services in our community.
+They also promote coordination, cooperation and sharing among organizations while reducing the duplication of services in our community.

 Examples